vvlnote/vvlnote.github.io/_posts/2019-09-16-final_project_-_react_redux_and_rail.markdown

 ## Project -
 This project is helping a small cafe (not as formal as restaurant) to track the food ingredients consummation.
 ### Database:
 - ingredients: this is for tracking the major ingredients that used for making dishes
        - name
        - unit cost
        - available amount
        - alert low amount

 - dishes: this is the manu of the dishes this cafe provides
-      - name:
+      - name
       - price

 - dish-ingredients : the major ingredients for each dish
      - dish_id
      - ingredient_id
      - usage

 - orders: keep tracking the order of each table, and for the receipt
      - table#
      - total amount
      - completed